 The primary reason for vent and drain holes is to allow air to be evacuated, permitting the object to be completely immersed into cleaning solutions and molten zinc.
 Proper hole sizing and location make it safer to galvanize and provide an optimal finish.
-The secondary reason for venting/drainage is to prevent damage to the parts.
-Any pickling solutions or rinse waters that might be trapped in a blind or closed joining connection will be converted to superheated steam or gas and can develop a pressure of up to 3,600 psi (1,100 MPa) when immersed in molten zinc.
+The secondary reason for venting/drainage is to prevent damage to parts.
+Any pickling solutions or rinse waters trapped in a blind or closed joining connection will be converted to superheated steam or gas and can develop a pressure of up to 3,600 psi (25 MPa) when immersed in molten zinc.